SpineEventEngine/SpineEventEngine.github.io/docs/guides/start-new-project.md

 maybe blend them together as a collage. -->

-After the session, a dedicated person creates a Pull Request with the session artifacts and the team reviews the EventStorming session once again.
+After the session, a dedicated person creates a Pull Request with the session artifacts and the team reviews them once again.
 This first EventStorming is usually addressed as a "Big Picture".
 Going forward, the new EventStorming "Process Modeling" and "Software Design" sessions produce updates to the existing artifacts.

 Depending on the size and the scope of the project, you may need to conduct multiple EventStorming session with different experts.